 Pros of Coding Bootcamps

-- Faster job placement rates.
-Most coding bootcamps have job guarantee programs that give you the chance to get a high-paying entry-level job after graduation.
+- Job placement Assistance.
+As of 2025, some coding bootcamps offer job placement assistance or job guarantee programs that give you the chance to get a enter entry-level job after graduation.

 - More affordable.
 Coding bootcamps cost significantly less than traditional colleges.
 They have tuition assistance programs that can help ease the burden of tuition.